Lower Yarra River Habitat

 Notes from the Curator

-For First Nations people, Country means something beyond the dictionary definition of the word.
+For First Peoples, Country means something beyond the dictionary definition of the word.
 It may mean homeland, or tribal or clan area and it is often more than just a place on the map.
 Country is a word for all the values, places, resources, stories, plants, soil, sky, water and cultural obligations associated with that area and its features.
 It describes the entirety of ancestral domains.

 As you walk through the Lower Yarra River Habitat Collection you will find treasured plants growing along the original course of the Birrarung/Yarra River.